Posts Tagged ‘wordpress’

 Marketing By Zip Site Launch

 3PRIME has recently launched the new website for Marketing By Zip(MBZ).
 MBZ is a marketing company which focuses on creating simple solutions and ideas for businesses.
 It’s always encouraging to work with a company that has similar values and we were happy to help their upgraded site come to fruition.
 The site that we set up at MarketingByZip.com is easy to use and a great example of functional and attractive web design.
 It features a CMS which will allow them to update content on the site as they see fit.
 This was important for MBZ because it allows them to communicate special deals and opportunities to their client base as they become available.
-Read the rest of this entry »
+Continue »

 Your Website and eCommerce